-- of the hunter's certificate with a bow (code A) or a crossbow (code B); - to train safe, responsible and competent bow or crossbow hunters.
+- to prepare for the acquisition of the firearm hunter's certificate (code F); - to train safe, responsible and competent hunters.

 The participation in and successful completion of a course of this module are a prerequisite for obtaining the hunter's certificate.
-To pass the course, you will have to demonstrate sufficient knowledge of the bow and its operation, of the hunter's code of ethics, of wildlife and its development, as well as the regulations concerning the conservation of wildlife and habitats along with various other topics related to hunting such as boat safety, survival in the forest and hunting methods and techniques.
+To pass the course, you will have to demonstrate sufficient knowledge of the firearm and its operation, of the hunter's code of ethics, of wildlife and its development, as well as the regulations concerning the conservation of wildlife and habitats along with various other topics related to hunting such as boat safety, survival in the forest and hunting methods and techniques.

-The objective of this "Introduction to hunting with bows or crossbows" module is not to teach you how to use a bow.
-Rather, it is intended to provide those who wish to exercise their right to hunt with a bow an understanding of their duties and obligations towards wildlife, the natural habitat and their fellow citizens.
-The importance of knowing how to use a bow before going hunting with such a weapon cannot be said enough.
-There are many associations and clubs that offer this type of instruction.
-It should be followed by regular practice to remain proficient and demonstrate responsibility towards wildlife.
+This module will not to teach you how to hunt.
+Rather, it is intended to provide those who wish to exercise their right to hunt with a firearm or a crossbow an understanding of their duties and obligations towards wildlife, the natural habitat and their fellow citizens.